mkgold/dhintro19/dhintro19.md

 Assignment options:

 1. Mapping Assignment (Due Oct 2 -- required of all students)\

+Praxis Assignment -- Mapping

+Create a map using one of the tools described in “Finding the Right Tools for Mapping.”
+You can create any map you’d like; we just want you to try to use one of these pieces of mapping software.
+Should you feel so inspired, we invite you to explore one of the following options:

+* Create a map that in some way attempts to work against the constraints of maps (generally) or the particular mapping software you are using.
+* Create a map of something that is not necessarily (or traditionally thought of as) mappable.
+* Create a map related to issues of sovereignty as discussed in the “Visualizing Sovereignty” article.
-    Create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
-Blog about your project
+* Create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.

+Please create a blog post describing your experiences.

 Choose either: